Overview

 3. Call Recording and Monitoring

 A key feature of contact centers is the capability to record and monitor phone calls.
-It aids services examine customer interaction for quality assurance and training.
+It aids services in examining customer interaction for quality assurance and training.

 4. CRM Integration

-CRM includes salesforce and Hubspot, usually compatible with the contact center software.
+CRM includes Salesforce and Hubspot, which are usually compatible with the contact center software.

 5. IVR (Interactive Voice Response)

-IVR (Interactive Voice Response) is an important contact center that receives hundreds and thousands of calls.
-IVR allows callers to interactive with the automated either through the voice commands or inputs or by the keypad.
+IVR (Interactive Voice Response) is an important component of a contact center that receives thousands of calls.

 6. Reporting and Analytics